Kyoto – Context Travel Temple Tour

 There was also something so serene about sitting on a tatami mat, next to a zen garden while learning about some of the histories of Buddhism as well as the cultural and architectural aspects of Zen Buddhist temples.
 I now understand Mr. Misadventures' desire to spend a week in a temple to completely unplug!

 As with all Context Travel docents, Gavin is an expert in his field.
 So to visit the temple with a professor of faith traditions was a real treat.
 I learned so much more than from a guidebook!

 We spent some time wandering around and then headed for the exit while discussing which temple we wanted to go to next.
 Gavin spotted a sign for a tiny temple (Seira-In) located on the grounds next to Kennin-ji and discovered that it was open.
 It is an extremely rare occurrence, this temple is only open about 10 days a year (and we were smack in the middle of them) for the fall leaf changing.

-At the end of the afternoon, we walked back to downtown, with Gavin pointing interesting places to check out including the food court at the bottom of the Takashimaya department store.
+At the end of the afternoon, we walked back downtown, with Gavin pointing out interesting places to check out including the food court at the bottom of the Takashimaya department store.

 Jetlag was beginning to hit and we headed there, picked out a delicious gourmet Japanese picnic, and headed back to our hotel for the evening.
 We had one more tour, the following day, more temples, before exploring Kyoto entirely on our own.

 More Context Travel Tours

 These are my reviews of the Context Travel Tours I have been on and LOVED!